sherrardTr4129/Wireless-Modular-Haptic-Controller/controller_firmware/README.md

 Please make sure to change the programmer from "Arduino as ISP" used in the last step back to "AVRISP MKll" before trying to upload any firmware.

 ## XBee Radio Configuration
+As mentioned previously, the controller XBees all need to be configured as routers, and the single base-station XBee needs to configured as a coordinator.
+In all cases, the devices should be set in broadcast mode.
+That is, if a packet is transmitted from an XBee radio, all other radios on the network should recieve it.
+There are several tutorials on XBee configuration using the XTCU tool.
+[Here](https://youtu.be/cf3RLBg4t5s) is one useful tutorial video.